caoccao/Javet/docs/development/build.rst

 I have prepared pre-built Linux and Windows version of Node.js ``v14.16.0`` and V8 ``v8.9.255``.
 Please download the zipped headers and binaries from this `drive <https://drive.google.com/drive/folders/18wcF8c-zjZg9iZeGfNSL8-bxqJwDZVEL?usp=sharing>`_ and unzip them to local folders respectively.

-Note: Node.js and V8 must be build with i18n enabled.
-Why i18n?
-Because some non-ascii characters returned from V8 to JVM may result in JVM core dump.

 Build Javet JNI Library
 =======================